excalibur1234/pacui/README.md

 PKGBUILDs are still availble (see `PKGBUILD_AUR` file) and Pacui can be executed without installation (see above).

 ### chaotic-aur
-Both the stable and -git version of PacUI is in [chaotic-aur](https://lonewolf.pedrohlc.com/chaotic-aur/).
+Both the stable and -git version of PacUI are in [chaotic-aur](https://lonewolf.pedrohlc.com/chaotic-aur/).
 After adding chaotic-aur to your list of repositories, PacUI can be installed using the same commands as within Manjaro (see above).

 ### Reborn OS
 An outdated version of PacUI is available in the system repositories.